JimSycurity/LeastPrivilegeSharpHound/Lsa/README.md

 # Notes:

 Based on queries with Claude.ai, it was suggested as a posibility that assigning a security principal SeAuditPrivilege or SeServiceLogonRight would provide sufficiant LSA read access.
 In initial testing, this did not appear to be the case.
-However, I did not validate that these rights were active during the attempt, just assigned.
+However, I did not validate at the time that these rights were active during the attempt, just assigned.

 Additional suggestions from Claude were to delegate specific LSA permssions using LSAAddAccountRights() to grant:

 - POLICY_VIEW_LOCAL_INFORMATION
 - POLICY_LOOKUP_NAMES

+The script `Test-LSAEnum.ps1` is designed to mimic how SharpHound collects User Rights Assignment data via LSAOpenPolicy and LSAEnumerateAccountsWithUserRight.

+The JSON files in `Lsa\Data\Test-LSAEnum` are results from the `Test-LSAEnum.ps1` script ran against a small lab environment using a series of security principals that are members of nearly every domain and local security group possible.

+The JSON files in `Lsa\Data\Test-LSAEnumv2` are results from the `Test-LSAEnum.ps1` script ran against a small lab environment using a series of security principals that are members of nearly every domain and local security group possible, but also attempting to activate the SeAuditPrivilege and SeServiceLogonRight privileges.

+Regardless of the configuration, only members of the Administrators group (domain builtin for DCs and local for domain members) were able to enumerate User Rights via LSA.

 # References: